Emergency Planning

 Power Failure

 Power failure can happen from a storm or accident.
 Generators are the best thing to keep things running as normal, and you want something big enough to supply the critical services like heating.
 If power failures are common for you, consider purchasing one (good ones can be had for around $600), and learn how to operate it BEFORE the power goes out.
 Have an alternate source of heat if it gets cold where you live… You have to be careful about what type you use and ensure space heaters used with birds DO NOT contain PTFE/PFOA/Teflon/Ozone.
-They are also a huge fire risk.
+Oil-filled Radiators are safe.
+Any space heater is a big fire risk, so always be mindful of placement.